-Appendix D - Guidance for the Accreditation site visit
+Appendix D - Guidance for International Accreditation Site Visit

 Before the site visit

 The University will book accommodation including breakfast for the Panel members in a suitable nearby hotel.
 If necessary, the University should also arrange transport for the Panel to the venue for 09:00 on the mornings of the visit.